-Beliefs of mothers about the Rotavirus vaccine
+Beliefs of mothers about Rotavirus vaccine

-Table 3 also assessed the maternal belief about the rotavirus vaccine, and it was observed that 91.2% (198/217) of the mothers would be willing to accept the rotavirus vaccine for their children, and among those women, being married (p = 0.001), being educated (p = 0.001), and having a job (p = 0.049) were significant factors in their accepting the vaccine for their children.
-No difference between mothers age range, place of residence, religion, or socio-economic status (p > 0.05) was found.
-We also observed that 87% (189/217) of the mothers believed the vaccine was useful to their children, while 3.7% (8/217) of the mothers thought that the rotavirus vaccine was harmful to their children.
-The majority (87.5%, 7/8) of these women had some safety concerns, and 12.5% (1/8) "did "not want the vaccine for their children now" was their reason for refusing rotavirus vaccines for their children.
+Table 3 also assessed the maternal belief about rotavirus vaccine and it was observed that 91.2% (198/217) of the mothers would be willing to accept rotavirus vaccine for their children and among those women, being married (p=0.001), being educated (p=0.001) and having a job (p=0.049) were significant factors to their accepting the vaccine for their children.
+No difference between mothers age range, place of residence, religion and socio-economic status (p>0.05) was found.
+We also observed that 87% (189/217) of the mothers believed the vaccine is useful to their children while 3.7% (8/217) of the mothers thought that rotavirus vaccine is harmful to their children and majority (87.5%, 7/8) of these women had some safety concerns and 12.5% (1/8) do "not want the vaccine for their children now" was their reasons of refusing rotavirus vaccines for their children.

-Attitude towards Vaccines Generally
+Attitude towards Vaccine Generally

-On a scale of one to five, with one being 'not likely at all' and five being' most likely', the mean score for those that responded that they would prefer to get information about vaccines from medical doctors was 5, and for those that would prefer from their child nurses was 4, the least mean [2] obtained was from those that would prefer a traditional birth attendant (TBA), school teachers, or traditional rulers.
+On a scale of one to five with one being 'not likely at all' and five being 'most likely', the mean score for those that responded that they would prefer to get information about vaccines from medical doctor was 5, and those that will prefer from their child nurses was 4, the least mean ^[2] obtained were from those that would prefer a traditional birth attendant (TBA), School teachers or traditional rulers.
 (Figure 1).
-Of the 214 (98.6%) participants who gave immunization information about their index child's immunization status, 56.6% (60/214) were up to date, 3.7% (8/214) children were under immunized, 11.7% (25/214) children had delayed immunization, and 28% (60/214) were fully immunized (Table 4).
-Using respondents index child as a reference on the issue of who takes decisions concerning a child's immunization in the family, about half (50.2%; 109/214) of the respondents replied that both parents were responsible for this decision, while 47% of mothers answered they take charge of issues concerning child immunization matters.
-Another important piece of information from this study is the general immunization status of the index child.
-It was observed that 56.6% (121/214) of the index children of respondents had their immunization up to date, 28% (60/124) index children were fully immunized, 11.7% of them had delayed immunization, and 3.7% (8/124) were under immunized (Table 4).
-We also asked if the index child had received the rotavirus vaccine, and 49.8% (108/217) children had received the vaccine, 32.7% had not, 5.5% (12/217) of them were not sure if the child received it, and 12% (26/217) children had no information and therefore were classified as missing data.
-Further evaluation of the 71 children that had not received the vaccine was done, and it showed that 45.07% (32/71) children were outside the recommended age window, and 29.58% (21/71) mothers lacked knowledge of the vaccine and its availability in the country's routine immunization.
-While 9.86% of mothers did not want their children to receive the vaccine, 15.46% said their child's doctor had yet to recommend the vaccine for their children (Table 4).
+Of the 214 (98.6%) participants who gave immunization information about their index child's immunization status, 56.6% (60/214) were up to date, 3.7% (8/214) children were under immunized, 11.7% (25/214) children had delayed immunization and 28% (60/214) were fully immunized (Table 4).
+Using respondents index child as a reference on the issue of who takes decisions concerning child's immunization in the family, about half (50.2%; 109/214) of the respondents replied that both parents were responsible for this decision while 47% of mothers answered they take charge on issues concerning child immunization matters.
+Another important information from this study is the general immunization status of the index child.
+It was observed that 56.6% (121/214) of the index children of respondents had their immunization up to date, 28% (60/124) index children were fully immunized, 11.7% of them had delayed immunization and 3.7% (8/124) were under immunized (Table 4).
+We also asked if the index child had received rotavirus vaccine, and 49.8% (108/217) children had received the vaccine, 32.7% had not, 5.5% (12/217) of them were not sure if the child received and 12% (26/217) children had no information and therefore classified as missing data.
+Further evaluation of the 71 children that had not received the vaccine was done and it showed that 45.07% (32/71) children were outside the recommended age window, 29.58% (21/71) mothers lacked knowledge of the vaccine and its availability in the country's routine immunization While 9.86% mothers did not want their children to receive the vaccine, 15.46% said their child's doctors was yet to recommend the vaccine for their children (Table 4).